 Lt.
-General James A. Abrahamson is considered one of the most broadly experienced and successful military program managers during his military career.
-Abrahamson began his military career as a fighter pilot in Vietnam and was selected to be an astronaut on the Air Force Manned Orbiting Laboratory (a program that was ultimately cancelled), then ascended to multiple key Air Force staff positions and also served within the Executive Office of the President of the United States.
+General James A. Abrahamson was considered one of the most broadly experienced and successful military program managers during his military career.
+Abrahamson began his military career as a fighter pilot during the Vietnam War and was selected to be an astronaut on the U.S. Air Force’s Manned Orbiting Laboratory (a program that was ultimately cancelled).
+He then ascended to multiple key Air Force staff positions and served within the Executive Office of the President of the United States.

 Lt.
-General Abrahamson is a graduate of the Massachusetts Institute of Technology with a B.S. in aeronautical engineering, and he obtained his M.S. in aeronautical engineering from the University of Oklahoma.
+General Abrahamson is a graduate of the Massachusetts Institute of Technology, where he earned a B.S. in aeronautical engineering, and he obtained his M.S. in aeronautical engineering from the University of Oklahoma.